dade84/translations/articles/en/how_ruby_method_dispatch_works.markdown

 The ancestry of Test goes [Test, Y, X], so clearly if we call Test.new.call we will invoke the #call method from Y. But what happens when Y calls super?
 Y has no ancestors of its own, so there's nowhere to dispatch the method to, right?

 Nope.
-When we encounter a super call, what's important is the ancestry of the object we made the original method call on (the 'reveiver'), and nothing else.
-You can imageing method lookup as finding all the implementations of the given methond in the ancestor list for the reveiver's metaclass:
+When we encounter a super call, what's important is the ancestry of the object we made the original method call on (the 'reсeiver'), and nothing else.
+You can imageing method lookup as finding all the implementations of the given method in the ancestor list for the reсeiver's metaclass:

 	>> t = Test.new